rdkcentral/tasecureapi/docs/rfcs/accepted/0009-ta-key-provisioning/README.md

 Keys and credentials may be securely stored within the TA.
 However, this storage mechanism is not required.
-In order to facilitate a wide variety of SoC vendor TA implementatons and to support key and credential updates from the operator's key provsioning service, the `sa_key_provision_ta` function should support key loading on a regular basis, e.g. code initialization, device restart, device power cycle start from persistently stored materials in the REE domain.
+In order to facilitate a wide variety of SoC vendor TA implementatons and to support key and credential updates from the operator's key provisioning service, the `sa_key_provision_ta` function should support key loading on a regular basis, e.g. code initialization, device restart, device power cycle start from persistently stored materials in the REE domain.
 The persistent materials may be stored in a protected format in the file system of the device upon reception from